 Purpose

 Long-term clean energy adoption is impacted by public policy.
 STEM knowledge is a critical component for developing effective clean energy and decarbonization policy at every level of government.
 The Washington State Academy of Sciences (WSAS) was created by the legislature to provide non-advocacy science analysis to inform policy decisions across the state of Washington.
-Working with WSAS and the CEI Policy Analyst in Residence, the Science Policy Analysis Track will provide students with:
+In partnership with WSAS, the AXP Science Policy Analysis track provides students with:

 - Experience in communicating STEM ideas to decision-makers with broad technical and non-technical backgrounds.